onysko/google_translate/readme.md

 ## Fixing translation errors

-If you have some problems with API Key or you have make some error in defining source or target locales, you will get error from Google Translate API.
+If you have some problems with API Key or you have make some errors in defining source or target locales, you will get error from Google Translate API.
 You can check status of your request using method

 ```php